 How to Waitlist for an eUpgrade

-If you aren’t able to confirm an upgrade right away (perhaps because eUpgrade space isn’t available, or you are outside of your clearance window), you can also waitlist for an upgrade.
+If you aren’t able to confirm an upgrade right away (perhaps because eUpgrade space isn’t available, or you are outside your clearance window), you can also waitlist for an upgrade.

 Once you’ve made your eUpgrade request, “Waitlisted for Business Class” will appear next to your city pair.

-If you are outside of your eUpgrade clearance window, you can waitlist for an eUpgrade as long as you have eUpgrades that are valid for the date of travel.
+If you are outside your eUpgrade clearance window, you can waitlist for an eUpgrade as long as you have eUpgrades that are valid for the date of travel.
 Once your clearance window hits, if there is eUpgrade space available at that time, your eUpgrade will instantly clear.

 Furthermore, you can waitlist an upgrade if you are okay with taking a bit of a gamble with your cabin class.

 For example, purchasing Economy (Latitude) or Premium Economy (Flexible) fares often comes with a very hefty price tag.
 If you’re not comfortable with the higher price, then you can always book a lower fare and hope that your eUpgrade will clear closer to the date of departure.

 This is more often the case with cash fares than with Aeroplan points.
 The difference between an Economy (Flex) and an Economy (Latitude) fare in cash is often significant, while the difference between an Economy (Flex) and an Economy (Latitude) fare with Aeroplan points isn’t proportionally as significant.